 Amy M. Knopps

 Amy M. Knopps is the Associate Director of Bands and Director of Athletic Bands at the University of Missouri where she directs Marching Mizzou, Mini Mizzou, Symphonic Band, and teaches undergraduate and graduate courses in the School of Music.
 Under her direction Marching Mizzou has grown in size from 245 members in 2017 to a current capacity 350 members in 2022, which stands today.
-In 2022 Marching Mizzou performed in the 96th Annual Macy's Thanksgiving Day Parade and in 2024 traveled to Dublin, Ireland to perform in the St. Patrick's Festival Parade, where they were named the "Best Overall Band."
+In 2022 Marching Mizzou performed in the 96th Annual Macy's Thanksgiving Day Parade, where they led the parade, and was in the Opening Number alongside Lea Michele and the Cast of Funny Girl.
+In 2024 Marching Mizzou traveled to Dublin, Ireland to perform in the St. Patrick's Festival Parade, where they earned the distinction of "Best Overall Band."

 Prior to her appointment in the fall of 2017, Dr. Knopps served for seven years as Associate Professor of Music, Associate Director of Bands, and Director of Athletic Bands in the School of Music and Dance at Eastern Michigan University.
 While at Eastern Michigan she was a Faculty Spotlight Recipient, the Eastern Michigan University Thank-A-Teacher Inaugural Recipient, and featured in a historic exhibition titled, "In Her Shoes: Forging Paths at EMU" as she was the first woman to direct the Eastern Michigan University Marching Band and serve as Associate Director of Bands.
 In fact in 2010, her and her colleague, Dr. Mary Schneider, Director of Bands, became the first woman team of Director of Bands and Associate Director of Bands not only at EMU, but nationwide at the collegiate level.